"Borrow" vs. "Shift"

 To my youngest students, I lie—by omission—that vertical arithmetic does not exist.
 I can usually get away with it for about a year.
 Until the school shows them the light.
 Say, how to add 25 and 8

 vertically, with the carry-over 1 carefully written on top of the 2.
 By that time, my students are proficient in mental addition and subtraction of 3-digit numbers: carrying, borrowing, and all.
-Of course, they make me proud.
-Yet, my goal is by no means to turn them into human calculators.
+My goal though is by no means to turn them into human calculators.
 So then, why bother?

 Vertical arithmetic is a convenient method for computing numerical answers.
 Especially when the numbers to manipulate are multidigit.
 But it is a

 procedure, requiring—once learned—little thought.
 The entire process is delegated to the...

 1. Confidence Is Key

-You have likely heard people utter...
+You have likely heard people utter the following...